New patterns in high-speed granular flows: Introduction

-In the case of a flat frictional base, the ratio of the tangential to the normal component of the contact force acting on a grain in contact with the base has an upper bound which is the microscopic friction coefficient $\mu_m$.
+In the case of flows running on a flat frictional base, the ratio of the tangential to the normal component of the contact force acting on a grain in contact with the base has an upper bound which is the microscopic friction coefficient $\mu_m$.
 Thereby, the effective friction $\mu=\tan \theta$ is also bounded by $\mu_m$.
 For definite and realistic values of $\mu_m$, this automatically limits the possible angles for SFD flows.
-In the case of a bumpy base, the relation between $\mu_m$ and the limit for $\mu$ is more complex because of additional geometrical effects \cite{GDRMIDI2004}.
+In the case of a bumpy base, there is also a limit, which depends in a complex and intricated manner on the microscopic friction coefficient, the bumpiness and the coefficient of restitution $e$ \citep{GDRMIDI2004}.
+In particular, a small restitution coefficient allows SFD flows at high angles of incline.
+However, these flows seem to be unstable \citep{Taberlet2007}, which makes them difficult to study.
 The easiest way to obtain SFD flows at high angles is to introduce frictional side walls.
 This is what we have done in the present work.
 If the grain/wall friction coefficient is high enough, one may expect that the base friction supplemented by the side wall friction will be able to balance the driving component of the weight.